Customer reviews and feedback are important for any business. Here’s how to collect more of them via SMS.

-Also known as the “Net Promoter Score,” NPS is the gold standard in assessing customer experience.
+Also known as the “Net Promoter Score,” NPS reviews are the gold standard in assessing customer experience.
 NPS surveys consist of a two-part questionnaire:

 The first step is to create a keyword customers can text in to receive your survey.
 If you’ve never created a keyword before, follow these instructions.
 Be sure to adjust your confirmation messages.

 In order to easily check your overall NPS score, you’ll want to organize your responses into two categories: the rating and the why.
 Create two custom fields, one number field and one text field.